This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 What are my rights on social media?

 You have the right to speak your mind on social media.
-Your school cannot punish you for content you post off campus and outside of school hours that does not relate to school.
+Generally, your school cannot punish you for content you post off campus and outside of school hours that does not cause a substantial and material disruption to the school.
 Some schools have attempted to extend their power to punish students even for off-campus, online posts.
 While courts have differed on the constitutionality of those punishments, the ACLU has challenged such attempts as overreach.

 If you believe your constitutional rights to free speech have been violated, you can file a complaint with the ACLU of Texas.